edinburghhacklab/hacklab-training/syllabuses/G2/Small Laser Cutter/syllabus.md

 ### General

-* Know how to power-up the cutter and checking that the extraction, water cooling and air assist are working
+* Know how to power-up the cutter and check that the extraction, water cooling and air assist are working
 * Know which materials may be cut safely, that some plastics may produce chlorine or cyanide gases, and that some materials may catch fire more easily